Design of the peer-to-peer learning process and learning content

 1. Observing agricultural data at the field level using mobile app and device;

-2. Tracking the motion of farm machinery by GPS logger and automation apps, displaying on real time online map, connected to farm management software;
+2. Tracking the motion of farm machinery by GPS logger and aion apps, displaying on real time online map, connected to farm management software;

 3. Pest forecast insect pheromone trap combined with android device for remote monitoring;